mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

-The `pbp-meta-gen` command-line program is used to generate JSON files with audio metadata.
+The `pbp meta-gen` command is used to generate JSON files with audio metadata.
 This is a necessary step before running the main HMB generation program to extract and optionally correct the time data.

 This also generates an overview of the recording coverage for the specified date range which